Bipolar disorder runs in my family, but I didn’t know that when I had my first manic episode.

 I haven’t had another one of these episodes in five years.
 I go to bed early and pay close attention to my sleep patterns.
 I plan healthy meals for the week and never miss a dose of medication.

 Bipolar disorder is a fairly common condition, so if you or a loved one live with a mental illness, take comfort that you’re not alone.
 Bipolar can affect people from all walks of life.
-And while there’s currently no cure, you can live a normal life.

 It’s true that episodes of mania or depression can recur after years of remission, and medication may need to be adjusted in a doctor or hospital setting.
 But with proper treatment and a positive outlook, it’s possible to lead a balanced, productive life.
 I’m doing it.
 I know you can, too.